 Demonstrated experience with cell culture techniques.

-Proficient knowledge and experience in data analysis using Microsoft tools.
+Proficient experience in data analysis using Microsoft tools.

 Proven ability to record scientific data in a well-organized laboratory notebook.
 Strong organizational skills to keep clear and accurate records.